Memories

 — Alek Wek

-The Birth of the IDA Chicago Chapter
+The Birth of the DarkSky Chicago Chapter

 By Adam Kreuzer

-The four of us started this Chicago International Dark Sky Association Chapter with the shared goal of restoring and protecting dark skies.
+The four of us started this chapter of DarkSky International with the shared goal of restoring and protecting dark skies.
 We all cherish memories of dark skies from the past.
 For me, there were dark nights with high school friends in fields of corn, and nights laying on cool sand, barefooted, with my son, Ben.
 Rippling waves washing the shore.
 Moonshine on the water.
 The occasional shooting star.
 Memories that will live with me forever.

 That was when night was dark and the stars were bright.
 Nights when you could see with your naked eye thousands of stars.
 Stars and planets close enough to touch.
 The Milky Way.
 Our galaxy.
 Mercury, Venus, Mars and Saturn.
 The Man in the Moon.
 But that was then, and this is now; 2022.
 For many here in Chicago and northeast Illinois, a dark sky is now nothing but a memory.
 For our children, it is now day at night.